bishtanuj/Machine_Learning_Algorithms/Neural Networks/README.md

 - Key components of a neural network:
     - **Neurons**: These are the basic processing units.
 They receive inputs, apply activation functions, and produce outputs.
     - **Connections**: Neurons are interconnected via weighted connections.
+    - **Weights and Biases**: These regulate information transfer between neurons.
+    - **Activation Functions**: Determine whether the neuron "fires" based on its input.
+    - **Learning Rule**: Adjusts weights and biases during training.